RLFanClub/Website/content/pages/about.md

 # For the community, by the community

-RLFan.Club is a platform to organise community-led watch-parties.
+RLFan.Club is a platform to organise community-led watch-parties for Rocket League events.
 RLFan.Club is in no way affiliated with Psyonix LLC or Epic Games, Inc.